mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 ### 4.4 Heaps: `buildHeap()`

-The goal we have it build a heap given a string or a chain of characters/elements.
+The goal we have is to build a heap given a string or a chain of characters/elements.
 Two naive approaches would be:

-1. Sort the array and we have the heap; but that takes are least `O(nlog(n))`.
+1. Sort the array and we have the heap; but that takes at least `O(nlog(n))`.
 2. Given the array, start building a heap with `insert()`; that performs `heapifyUp()` several times.
 In other words, we execute `heapifyUp()` to each of the `n` nodes in the array, which costs `O(log(n))` for each, so altogether we need `O(nlog(n))`.

 A **third** more clever and faster approach is to **`heapifyDown()` starting from the very last node backwards**.